Oktay Kuday

 Oktay Kuday (born 6 August 1979) is a German-Turkish former professional footballer who played as a striker.

 Club career

 Kuday was born in Karlsruhe.
 He formerly played for Karlsruher SC, Altay, Manisaspor, Mardinspor, Elazığspor, and Tokatspor.
-He appeared in one German Bundesliga match for Karlsruher SC during the 1997–98 season.
+He appeared in one Bundesliga match for Karlsruher SC during the 1997–98 season.
 Kuday also appeared in 23 Turkish Süper Lig matches for Altay S.K. during the 2002–03 season.